 All medications shall be stored in their original containers, with the accompanying physician's or pharmacist's directions and label intact.
-Medications shall be stored so they are inaccessible to member's and the public.
-Nonprescription medications shall be labeled with the member's name.
+Medications shall be stored so they are inaccessible to consumers and the public.
+Nonprescription medications shall be labeled with the consumer's name.
 In the case of medications that are administered on an ongoing, long-term basis, authorization shall be obtained for a period not to exceed the duration of the prescription.

-- -Notifying the spouse, guardian, or primary caregiver of any injuries or illnesses that occur during respite provision.
-A spouse's, guardian's or primary caregiver's signature is required to verify receipt of notification. - -Requiring the spouse, guardian or primary caregiver to notify the respite provider of any injuries or illnesses that occurred prior to respite provision. - -Documenting activities and times of respite.
-This documentation shall be made available to the spouse, guardian or primary caregiver upon request. - -Ensuring the safety and privacy of the individual.
-Policies shall at a minimum address threat of fire, tornado, or flood and bomb threats.

-A facility providing respite shall not exceed the facility's licensed capacity, and services shall be provided in locations consistent with licensure.

-Respite provided outside the member's home or the facility covered by the licensure, certification, accreditation, or contract must be approved by the spouse, guardian or primary caregiver and the interdisciplinary team and must be consistent with the way the location is used by the general public.
+- 1. Notifying the parent, guardian or primary caregiver of any injuries or illnesses that occur during respite provision.
+A parent's, guardian's or primary caregiver's signature is required to verify receipt of notification. - 2.
+Requiring the parent, guardian or primary caregiver to notify the respite provider of any injuries or illnesses that occurred prior to respite provision. - 3.
+Documenting activities and times of respite.
+This documentation shall be made available to the parent, guardian or primary caregiver upon request. - 4.
+Ensuring the safety and privacy of the individual.
+Policies shall at a minimum address threat of fire, tornado, or flood and bomb threats. - c.
+A facility providing respite under this subrule shall not exceed the facility's licensed capacity, and services shall be provided in locations consistent with licensure. - d.
+Respite provided outside the consumer's home or the facility covered by the licensure, certification, accreditation, or contract must be approved by the parent, guardian or primary caregiver and the interdisciplinary team and must be consistent with the way the location is used by the general public.
+Respite provided outside the consumer's home or the facility covered by the licensure, certification, accreditation these locations shall not exceed 72 continuous hours.